 The course involves blended learning, meaning students have the opportunity to access lectures and activities at a time that works for them.

 Alongside the abundance of resources available from the College and UoP, the course also includes a selection of workshops and guest speakers throughout the year.

-You will be required to take part in personal therapy throughout the course, as well as register for British Association for Counselling and Psychotherapy (BACP) membership; both come at an additional cost, with therapy costing anywhere between £30-£70 per hour and BACP membership at £82 per year.
+You will be encouraged to continue with personal therapy throughout the course, as well as register for British Association for Counselling and Psychotherapy (BACP) membership or other recognised professional bodies, both come at an additional cost, with therapy costing anywhere between £30-£70 per hour and BACP membership at £82 per year.
 Both will enormously benefit and enrich your learning experience, giving you first-hand experience of the world of humanistic counselling.

 What do I need to sign up?